You can spend $250 on ski goggles, but you don’t have to.

 Bolle Sierra Snow Goggles

 These all-purpose, reasonably priced goggles feature a decent selection of different colored lenses you can choose from.
-Also, their double lens creates a thermal barrier that keeps the cold far away.
+Their double lens creates a thermal barrier that keeps the cold far away.
 Thanks to the directional airflow over the lens’ inside, the flow-tech venting system prevents fog build up, allowing you to enjoy a clear view all around and The Bolle Sierra Snow Goggles’ Carbo-Glass works as a protective shield that prevents scratches.
 Moreover, the double layer face foam provides you with comfort all through your day on the slopes.
-Overall, a good, simple pair of goggles, and one we often keep in our boot bag as a spare because they get the job done without breaking the bank.
+Overall, a good pair of ski goggles, especially for someone who wants a pair that will serve them well if they find themselves skiing more and more.
 Find Here on Amazon.